-Many studies find that these differences disappear when controlled for confounding factors related to socioeconomic status and access to prenatal care (16, 17), or that findings of decreased birth weight, while statistically significant, are still within normal range (4).
+Many studies find that these differences disappear when controlled for confounding factors related to socioeconomic status and access to prenatal care (16, 17).
+Findings of decreased birth weight, while statistically significant, are still result in birth weights that fall within the normal range (4).

-The evidence for a causal link with cocaine to placental abruption is of very poor quality and does not adequately control for confounding factors (18-24).
+The evidence for a causal link between cocaine use and placental abruption is of very poor quality and does not adequately control for confounding factors (18-24).

 Stimulants are present in the breastmilk of parents who use them, and infant exposure should be limited (25-27).

-Abstinence from stimulants during lactation is recommended, but in the case of a relapse, waiting at least 24 hours after cocaine use and 48 hours after methamphetamine use to provide human milk is recommended (26, 28).
+Abstinence from stimulants during lactation is recommended, but in the case of a relapse or continued use, waiting at least 24 hours after cocaine use and 48 hours after methamphetamine use to provide human milk is recommended (26, 28).

-Low to moderate caffeine use is considered safe during pregnancy and breastfeeding, but high doses could result in lower birth weights and spontaneous abortion (27, 29, 30-32).
+Low to moderate caffeine use is considered safe during pregnancy and breastfeeding, but high doses could result in lower birth weights or spontaneous abortion (27, 29, 30-32).

 There is no evidence of increased risk of congenital anomalies with caffeine use.
 Safe doses during pregnancy and lactation are likely to be around 200 mg/day (30).